 DON’T set out to save the world you won’t and can’t.
 If you have been reading my blog you know my favorite saying, “I know I can’t change the world but I think I can.”

-Instead of trying to be Superwoman and fostering a child, no I am NOT knocking fostering I am just saying keep it real ladies- no hate mail please, volunteer at a local organization.
-Give a small chunk of your time every month at your local zoo if you love animals.
-Or maybe PTA if your brave enough 😉
+Instead of trying to be Superwoman and fostering a child, no I am NOT knocking fostering I am just saying keep it real ladies- no hate mail please, volunteer at a local charity or school.
+If you aren’t hands-on pledge to give a certain amount every month to your cause.
+(Make sure they are a legit 501-c3)

 If your Goal is to …